coryodaniel/bonny/README.md

 ```

 This will add a cluster named `default`.
 When no configuration information is provided, the `k8s` library will use the service account of the pod.

-## Example Operators built with Bonny

-- [Eviction Operator](https://github.com/bonny-k8s/eviction_operator) - build with Bonny v.0.4
-- [Hello Operator](https://github.com/coryodaniel/hello_operator) - this was built with bonny v 0.2, there have been significant changes since.

 ## Bonny Generators